busterswt/busterswt.github.io/_posts/2018-02-02-sapient-motherboard.markdown

 - A 4-port serial expansion card for use with Microsoft Xenix

 <!--more-->
-To design and build these products, Dr. Todd Meyer of **Sapient Technologies** assembled a team of himself and other Apple Lisa enthusiasts and professionals, including:
+To design and build these products, Todd Meyer of **Sapient Technologies** assembled a team consisting of himself and other Apple Lisa enthusiasts and professionals, including:

 - James MacPhail of Sigma Seven Systems
 - John Woodall of VintageMicros